 The interaction of Clinical Pastoral Education students with lay volunteers offers an educational enhancement for both groups, and connects Children’s Health to the broader faith community.

 All chaplain volunteers must complete specialized training provided by senior chaplains.
-Pastoral Care has trained more than 150 volunteers and, on average, maintains an active roster of 25 participants in the program.
-Training includes a volunteer orientation through Volunteer Services and an additional 12-hour orientation in the department of Pastoral Care.
+Spiritual Care and Education has trained more than 150 volunteers and, on average, maintains an active roster of 25 participants in the program.
+Training includes a volunteer orientation through Volunteer Services and an additional 12-hour orientation in the department of Spiritual Care and Education.

-For quality improvement, the chaplain volunteers meet monthly for continuing education, which includes content presentations and a review of verbatim material provided by a Clinical Pastoral Education supervisor or supervisory resident.
+For quality improvement, the chaplain volunteers meet monthly for continuing education, which includes content presentations and a review of verbatim material provided by a Clinical Pastoral Education certified educator.

 For more information, please contact Karen Eckenfels at 214-456-2822.

 - Volunteer Ministry Program